-- Winter Activity - Typically, some families could set a net in the ice in nearby War Lake and return the next day to check the net - One participant's grand-parents went further south to West Cyril Lake for short stays - They would take the train to the Munk railway stop where there is a camp area nearby and would walk the trail to West Cyril Lake - The trail is overgrown but one participant is breaking the trail to try to access the area again - Other families went to Atkinson Lake to trap and stayed in cabins for 2-3 weeks where they would set a net in the ice in a nearby bay - Back when dog teams were used to access traplines, War Lake Members would set out in November and return in the spring, breaking up their long stay with short trips back to the community to get more supplies, sell furs or attend special events (Christmas, weddings, etc) - Participants marked the traditional dog sled trails on the map - One winter trail circuit covered the area that features War, Bearbone, Hubley, Lungstrum and Three Sisters lakes (in the direction of Oxford House) - A second winter trail circuit covered the area that features Cyril and Atkinson lakes to Fox River (in the direction of Shamattawa) - Spring Activity - The majority of War Lake families participated in fishing during the pickerel run on the Landing River - The campsite of the Landing River was also an important stop for the Cree traveling between communities of War Lake, Split Lake and York Landing prior to the building of PR 280 and the winter road - The campsite used to be the location of 4 homes and a small store owned by fur buyer Roddy McLeod - Typically during the pickerel run, fishing rods or long poles with snares at end were used - o Traditionally, members caught 100 or more pickerel each using these methods
+- O Typically, some families could set a net in the ice in nearby War Lake and return the next day to check the net. - o One participant's grandparents went further south to West Cyril Lake for short stays. - o They would take the train to the Munk railway stop where there is a camp area nearby and would walk the trail to West Cyril Lake. - The trail is overgrown, but one participant is breaking the trail to try to access the area again.

+- Other families went to Atkinson Lake to trap and stayed in cabins for 2-3 weeks where they would set a net in the ice in a nearby bay. - o Back when dog teams were used to access traplines, War Lake Members would set out in November and return in the spring, breaking up their long stay with short trips back to the community to get more supplies, sell furs or attend special events (Christmas, weddings, etc.). - o Participants marked the traditional dog sled trails on the map. - One winter trail circuit covered the area that features War, Bearbone, Hubley, Lungstrum, and Three Sisters lakes (in the direction of Oxford House). - O A second winter trail circuit covered the area that features Cyril and Atkinson lakes to Fox River (in the direction of Shamattawa).